 This is not a typical blog.
 Don’t expect to read it in reverse chronological order by the creation date of its content.
 This is more like a memoir, in bits and pieces written sporadically, and in no particular order.
+(Actually, it’s more like notes for a memoir that will never be integrated into a coherent whole.)

 You might wonder: What is the point?
 I’ve tried to answer that on the page titled “Why?
 How?”
 What follows below are some pointers to finding your way through the intertwingled posts of this ‘backlog’.